-This warranty is given by PROMAX AMPROBE 630 Merrick Road, Lynbrook, NY.
+This warranty is given by AMPROBE PROMAX 630 Merrick Road, Lynbrook, NY.
 11563 Service under this warranty must be obtained by the following steps:

-- 1) Return the warranty card below within 10 days of purchase date with a copy of your receipt. - 2) All returned goods MUST be accompanied by a Return Goods Authorization number (RGA).
+- 1. Return the warranty card below within 10 days of purchase date with a copy of your receipt. - 2.
+All returned goods MUST be accompanied by a Return Goods Authorization number (RGA).
 To obtain an RGA number contact your Wholesaler / Distributor.

-WARRANTY CARD Please complete and return wi ithin 10 days of purchase with a copy of r receipt to validate your warranty Name of Purchaser Name of Company Company To · · Company Address City, State, Zip - Model MFG. # Date Purchased Where Purchased Salesperson Please circle your PRIMARY line of business.
-(Please circle all that apply) How did you learn of our products?
-(Please circle ONE) What features most interested you?
-(Please circle all that apply) Automobile Commercial Residential Rental Mailing Newspaper Ad High Production Low cost Leasing Service Only Install Only Magazine Ad Low Maintenance Quick Delivery Portability Recommended by: Other:
+WARRANTY CARD Please complete and return v within 10 days of purchase with a copy of i eceipt to validate your warranty Name of Purchaser Name of Purchaser Name of Company Company Tel Company Address City, State, Zip Model Mfg # Date Purchased Where Purchased Salesperson Please circle your PRIMARY line of business.
+(Please circle all that apply) ness.
+How did you learn of our products?
+What features most interes (Please circle ONE) (Please circle all that a Automobile Commercial Residential Rental Mailing Newspaper Ad High Production Low cost Leasing Service Only Install Only Magazine Ad Low Maintenance Quick Delivery Portability Recommended by: Other: